-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: Revelation 7:9-10.
-Discuss how they relate to the topic of the lesson. - Activity - Last week the students made posters about the four Marks of the Church.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Activity - Last week the students made posters about the four Marks of the Church.
 This week, they will do the same about the Communion of Saints.
 Specifically, each group will make a poster about either the Church Militant, the Church Suffering, or the Church Triumphant.
-Although they will present and explain their posters in class, encourage them to make the posters as self-explanatory as possible, as they will probably be useful for bulletin boards to display in areas where other classes will see and benefit from them. - Close in prayer, and encourage students to share with their families what they learned.
+Although they will present and explain their posters in class, encourage them to make the posters as self-explanatory as possible, as they will probably be useful for bulletin boards to display in areas where other classes will see and benefit from them. - Close in prayer and encourage students to share with their families what they learned this week.